Battleground power plays rage as everyday politics go quiet

 The tension is most pronounced in Michigan, where the outbreak is far worse than in any of the other northern political battlegrounds.

-Republicans last week sharply trimmed the emergency order Whitmer hoped to extend to June.
+Two weeks ago, Republicans sharply trimmed the emergency order Whitmer hoped to extend to June.

 “Michigan’s recovery will take much longer and its economic impact will be much more devastating than it needed to be,” Republican House Speaker Lee Chatfield said.

-Note: This story was first published on April 19, 2020.
-It was updated on April 20, 2020, to correct the timing of Whitmer’s declaration.
-She responded before GOP action, not afterward.
-It also corrects the timing of Republicans’ trimming the emergency order in Michigan.
-Republicans trimmed the emergency order two weeks ago, not last week.